 Use the Part Feeding option to easily create a system for picking and placing parts.
 This section explains how to configure a system.

-4.1 Overall Configuration
+2.4.1 Overall Configuration

 The figure below shows an example configuration of a system using the Part Feeding option.
-Feeder IF-80 has built-in hopper.

 The figure shows an example layout around the Manipulator.